-Participation in the program is subject to the following requirements.
+Participation in the program is subject to the following requirements:

-- The increase in building value due to rehabilitation, renovation, or replacement must be 25% or more of the building value before any work is done. - Residential structures must be at least 15 years old and increase in size no more than 30%. - Commercial or industrial structures must be at least 20 years old and increase in size no more than 100%. - Hotel or motel structures must be at least 35 vears old and increase in size no more than 100%. - You must complete the rehabilitation by December 31 of the third calendar year after your application was submitted.

-- You must submit the application and a \$50 nonrefundable application fee at the same time you apply for the necessary building permits and before any work is started. - Taxes must be kept current to qualify and remain in the program. - All work must conform to existing building and zoning regulations. - Applications must be filed before December 31, 2012. - The maximum length of time for tax exemption is 15 years.
+- The increase in building value due to rehabilitation, renovation, or replacement must be 25% or more of the building value before any work is done. - Residential structures must be at least 15 years old and increase in size no more than 30%. - Commercial or industrial structures must be at least 20 years old and increase in size no more than 100%. - Hotel or motel structures must be at least 35 years old and increase in size no more than 100%. - You must complete the rehabilitation by December 31 of the third calendar year after your application was submitted. - You must submit the application and a \$50 non-refundable application fee at the same time you apply for the necessary building permits and before any work is started. - Taxes must be kept current to qualify and remain in the program. - All work must conform to existing building and zoning regulations. - The maximum length of time for tax exemption is 15 years.